Rob Reich: Academic career

-Reich teaches courses on justice, public service, philanthropy, practical ethics, and political theory at Stanford.
+Reich has taught courses on justice, public service, philanthropy, practical ethics, and political theory at Stanford.
 He has received numerous awards for his teaching, including the Walter J. Gores award (Stanford's highest teaching honor) and the Phi Beta Kappa Undergraduate Teaching Prize.
 He is also a Bass Fellow in Undergraduate Education for "extraordinary contributions to undergraduate education".

 In Fall 2016, Reich co-taught "Election 2016" at Stanford University.
-The course attempted, with the help of experts, to make sense of an election that defied historical precedent and to take stock of the health of American democracy.
+The course attempted to make sense of an election that defied historical precedent and to take stock of the health of American democracy.
 "Election 2016" hosted a number of guest speakers including David Plouffe and David Axelrod.
 It was the centerpiece of a campus-wide campaign of events around the 2016 presidential elections.